874bowen/herbeauty/README.md

    ...
 );
 ```
 In the `./pages/api/add-to-cart` file, we are retrieving the email and id from the body of the request.
 The email is then used to get the user and a check is done to see if the user has same product in his/her cart.
-If the product exists just increment the quantity of the product else create a new item in the cart
+If the product exists just increment the quantity of the product (update) else create a new item in the cart
 ```javascript
 import { getXataClient } from "../../util/xata";